jacklj9811/PhaseX/README.md

 ```

 The Python code provides basic functions for experimenting with the 3D-GESPAR
 approach.
+The 3D implementation accepts odd or even cube dimensions.
+The
+optional 1D variant uses half-length operations internally and therefore
-The 1D variant assumes an even signal length; providing an odd length
+requires an even signal length.
+If an odd cube size is chosen in the demo,
-will raise a ``ValueError``.
+disable the 1D comparison or use an even value instead.
+Otherwise a
+``ValueError`` is raised.